sara-nl/js-webdav-client/README.md

 Development
 -----------

-If you want to develope on the library code itself, you'll want to link to the source files from within your HTML page.
+If you want to develop on the library code itself, you'll want to link to the source files from within your HTML page.
 You should add all needed files manually to the header with the default script tag.
 For example: